anilmainali/Java/README.md

 # Step 1 — Check whether Java Runtime Environment (JRE) is installed on your computer.
 # Using the Command-line to find Java Versions

+## Java Version under Windows Start Menu
+## Java Version in Windows Programs
+## By Navigating to the browser

 ## Install the Necessary Software to learn program in Java
 The steps and tools that you have to install and configure are: